jepler/kb3/README.md

 # Status

-See the issues page for items I know need to be worked on
+See the issues page for items I know need to be worked on.

+I think the 3D parts are complete.

 # Contributing